IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - WDM nodes, as defined in
-{{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated ROADM functions and with or without integrated optical transponders;
+{{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated ROADM functions with or without integrated optical transponders;

 - OTN nodes, with integrated an OTN cross-connect function and with or without integrated ROADM functions or optical transponders.